SegmentLinking/TrackLooper/README.md

 Compile the code with option flags

     sdl_make_tracklooper -m8
-    -x: run with explicit instead of unified memory
     -c: run with the cmssw caching allocator
     -h: show help screen with all options
  Run the code